 In a similar vein, zoo animals will mindlessly chew on the bars of their cages.
-Many visitors misinterpret this action as the animal’s attempt to say “hello” to them, but sadly it is actually more of a call for a help than a happy greeting.
+Many visitors misinterpret this action as the animal’s attempt to say “hello” to them, but sadly it is actually more of a call for help than a happy greeting.

 The Consequences of Captivity